cosmos/cosmos-sdk/docs/migrations/chain-upgrade-guide-043.md

 ./build/simd collect-gentxs
 ```

-Now that our node is initialized and we are ready to start a new `simapp` chain, let's set up `cosmovisor` and build the genesis binary.
+Now that our node is initialized and we are ready to start a new `simapp` chain, let's set up `cosmovisor` and the genesis binary.

 ### Cosmovisor Setup